ipfs/rainbow/docs/environment-variables.md

 Default: `32`

+### `RAINBOW_HTTP_RETRIEVAL_MAX_DONT_HAVE_ERRORS`

+The number of errors (usually 404s) that can happen in a row before we disconnect from and endpoint and stop making optimistic requests for blocks.

+We do not want to requests random blocks from HTTP endpoints forever after having discovered them, so if an endpoint is returning 404s to a number of requests in a row (100 by default), we will "disconnect".
+We can always reconnect later if a provide records points us again to that endpoint.

+Default: `100`

 ### `RAINBOW_HTTP_RETRIEVAL_METRICS_LABELS_FOR_ENDPOINTS`

 Request metrics exposed on the metrics endpoint can be labelled with the endpoint the requests were sent to.